-(3) The emission reductions used as offsets must be of the same type of pollutant as the emissions from the new source or modification.
+(3) Except as provided in paragraph (2)(a)(C) of this rule, the emission reductions used as offsets must be of the same type of pollutant as the emissions from the new source or modification.
 Sources of PM10 must be offset with particulate in the same size range.